Coordinated Admission Program Universities The University of Texas at El Paso

 THEA/Texas Success Initiative (TSI)

 The Academic Advising Center advises students who have not successfully completed the Texas Success Initiative (TSI).
 The purpose of the Texas Success Initiative is to ensure that students entering a Texas public college or university are prepared for college-level math, writing, and reading-intensive courses.

 The Student Assessment and Testing Office administers all UTEP placement test programs, including the placement tests to determine initial course placement in math, English, reading, English as a Second Language, Computer Information Systems, Spanish, French, Nutrition and other courses.

 For information on placement tests, visit our Student Assessment & Testing web site or call 915-747-5009 to find out more details about how you may test out of courses at UTEP.

 The TSI test will determine your placement in the appropriate math course at UTEP.
 The math sequence includes pre-college level courses including three developmental courses, one of which is offered only at El Paso Community College.
 (View a printable pdf for Math Sequence.)
 Once a student has taken the initial TSI test, a Higher Level Math Test is available (Calculus Placement Test) for students who wish to demonstrate academic readiness for Math 2301, Math 1411, or STAT 2480.

 Approved CAP Courses at UTEP (coming soon)

 Many students are interested to find out what courses they can take during their freshman year at UT El Paso.
-Review the approved UT El Paso course listings to find out what courses are available.
-(A printable list (pdf) of approved courses is also available.)
+Review the approved UT El Paso course listings (pdf) to find out what courses are available.
 If you choose to attend UT El Paso as part of CAP, UT El Paso will contact you after you submit your online CAP agreement with information about orientation and class registration.
 Be sure to consult an academic advisor before making final decisions about the courses you take.

 Would you like to learn more about UTEP?
 You can do just that by arranging a visit to UTEP's beautiful campus.
 Call 1-877-74-MINER or schedule a tour online.